-As with the financial measures, the Compensation Committee adopted separate non-financial performance measures for each NEO.
+The Compensation Committee adopted separate non-financial performance measures for each NEO.
 The non-financial performance measures provide recognition for contributions made to the overall performance of the Company and were intended to capture how the NEO performed in areas that were not quantified in the financial measures metrics.
 The non-financial measures were intended to be difficult but realistic to meet.

-Fiscal Year 2011 Cash Incentive Determinations
+Fiscal Year 2012 Cash Incentive Determinations